Fairmint/open-captable-protocol/README.md

 ### Using sample scripts that call our APIs

-In another terminal (ensuring you’re in the root directory) run `node src/scripts/testMintingCapTable.js.` If you navigate to `/scripts` directory, you’ll be able to interact with the sample data.
+In another terminal (ensuring you're in the root directory) run `node src/scripts/testMintingCapTable.js.` If you navigate to `/scripts` directory, you'll be able to interact with the sample data.

 ## Debugging Steps